What Are Stinging Nettle Side Effects?

 Stinging Nettle gets its name from the pricking thorn-like barbs that inject a serum if touched.
 The herb is common in countries of Egypt and a few in Europe.
 The herb has a long history as a urinary tract rectifier and chronic inflammation reliever when consumed properly as followed by Egyptians.
 It was even used as a stimulant to keep senses of touch in extremely cold conditions by European soldiers.
-There are many benefits of Urtica Dioica beneath the needles causing allergies.
-There are significant side effects, which are an unavoidable factor of herbs like this lacking enough research.
+There are many benefits of Urtica Dioica beneath its needles causing allergies.
+There are significant side effects, which are an unavoidable factor for many herbs.

-The consumption of goodness of the herb is generally after a long process as both shoot and leaves have the needle-like structure all around.
-They are collected with care, dried, freeze-dried or cooked before powdering or preparing a concentrate.
-The roots also carry medicinal value, which is most often consumed as tea or extracts but not as common as the above ground parts and its benefits.
+The consumption of the herb is generally after a long process as both shoot and leaves have the needle-like structures.
+They are collected with care, dried, freeze-dried or cooked before powdering or preparing to be a concentrate.
+The roots also carry medicinal value, which is most often consumed as tea or extracts, but not as common as the leaves.
 Here are the side effects, ill effects, and precautions everyone must know if you are looking for stinging nettle root extracts.

 - Allergies and Rashes

-Everything in the plant but the stinging nettle roots are adored with needles causing pain and rashes when touched by humans.
-Topical consumption lead to allergies, hives, and rashes all over and excess consumption can even lead to serious issues.
-Cooking and drying can completely get rid of the allergic features but sometimes, they retain due to improper processing and end up affecting the customer.
+Everything in the plant stinging nettle roots is adored with needles causing pain and rashes when touched.
+Topical raw consumption lead to allergies, hives, and rashes all over the body.
+Excess consumption can even lead to serious issues.
+Cooking and drying the plant can completely get rid of the allergic features, but sometimes they retain due to improper processing and end up affecting the customer.